February 11, 2020

 The business world is jam-packed with people who excelled at their job for some time and were, therefore, promoted to manage a bunch of other people doing the same job.

 Thrown in at the deep end, many new managers will draw on their own experiences and seek to imitate the communication and management styles of their managers from their own career.
-Such transition moments are incredibly important, and executive coaching can help new managers identify their leadership strengths and what type of manager they want to be, facilitating that transition for both the manager and their team.
+Such transition moments are incredibly important, and leadership coaching can help new managers identify their leadership strengths and what type of manager they want to be, facilitating that transition for both the manager and their team.

 While imitating a previous manager is never a good idea, reaching out to other leaders for mentorship is an excellent one.
 Leaders need to be around leadership to develop.